boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

   especially if these bits are zero in every Flow Record sent by a given exporter.

+: Note also that {{TCP-FLAGS}} indexes the bit offset from the most-significant bit of octet 12 to the least-significant bit of octet 13 in the TCP header, but the tcpControlBits is encoded as a regular unsigned 16 bit integer.

-: The following provides an example of reported TCP control bits for a segment that has CWR (Congestion Window Reduced) and ACK flag bits set (that is, bit offset positions 8 and 11).
+  : For example, a tcpControlBits Information Element set to 0x90 is used to report TCP control bits for a segment that has CWR (Congestion Window Reduced) and ACK flag bits set (that is, bit offset positions 8 and 11).

 ~~~~
 MSB                           LSB